jamesfdavis/penrose.dev/src/posts/post-one.md

 ---
-title: Dynamic post in src/posts directory
+title: post in src/posts directory
 description: First dynamic post
 ---
 this is the body of the markdown.